Disability insurance with collective health claims: A mean-field approach: Simulation study

-The deviations between the mean-field approximation and the Monte Carlo estimates could indicate that the mean-field approximation is somewhat poor, that the Monte Carlo estimate has yet to fully converge, or both.
+The deviations between the mean-field approximation and the Monte Carlo estimates {for moderate $n$} could indicate that the mean-field approximation is somewhat poor, that the Monte Carlo estimate has yet to fully converge, or both.
 Table~\ref{tbl:mc} contains statistics for $50$ repeated applications of the naïve Monte Carlo method with $n=2,5,25$.
-The quantiles and the standard deviations both indicate substantial variance in the Monte Carlo estimates, and for $n=5,25$ the mean-field approximation is contained in the empirical $90\,\%$ confidence intervals.
-This both confirms that $M = 40,000$ does not suffice to ensure the convergence of the Monte Carlo estimates and that the mean-field approximation constitutes a necessary, and rather efficient, alternative already for moderate $n$.
+The quantiles and the standard deviations both indicate substantial variance in the Monte Carlo estimates, and for $n=5,25$ the mean-field approximation is contained in the empirical $90\,\%$ confidence intervals. {This confirms that $M = 40,000$ does not suffice to ensure the convergence of the Monte Carlo estimates.
+Therefore, we must conclude that the mean-field approximation constitutes a necessary, and rather efficient, alternative already for moderate $n$.}